Pepsi, originally introduced as Brad’s Drink in 1893, has since grown into a multi-billion dollar brand which has much more than just cola to offer.

 In Back to the Future Part II, in the scenes set in 2015, a variation of Pepsi shown in the movie was Pepsi Perfect, which is not an actual Pepsi product… yet!

-Australia: Pepsi Samba (Mango and Tamarind flavour).
+Australia: Pepsi Samba (Mango and Tamarind flavor).

 Italy: Pepsi Twist Mojito.

-Poland: Pepsi Summer Chill (apple flavour).
+Poland: Pepsi Summer Chill (apple flavor).

 Russia: Pepsi Ice Cream & Pepsi Cappuccino.